Skip to main content

 Compensation

-This is a nonexempt, salaried position.
-The salary range is $46,500 to $48,500 annually, depending on experience.
-An additional $100 per month ($1,200 per year) bilingual pay differential is available for proven Spanish language proficiency.
-Compensation also includes our standard benefit package, including a group health insurance plan, dental plan, holiday pay and paid time off, reduced rate Eco-Pass, Simple IRA retirement plan with 2% agency contribution, and Employee Assistance Program.
+This is a non-exempt, hourly position.
+The pay range is $33.65-$36.06 an hour, depending on qualifications.
+Compensation also includes our standard benefit package, including a medical plan, dental plan, generous vacation, sick leave and holiday time off, reduced rate Eco-Pass, Simple IRA retirement plan with 2% agency contribution, and Employee Assistance Program.

 About You